Govt to protect blasphemy law, minister tells NA

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Minister for Religious Affairs, Noorul Haq Qadri, on Monday told the National Assembly that the incumbent government would protect the blasphemy law in the parliament and elsewhere.
+ISLAMABAD: Minister for Religious Affairs Noorul Haq Qadari on Monday told the National Assembly that the incumbent government would protect the blasphemy law in the Parliament and elsewhere.

-“This is stand of the government that PTI and its allies will protect 295-C in the National Assembly and the Senate and everywhere,” Noorul Haq Qadri said while responding to speech of the former Prime Minister Shahid Khaqan Abbasi on the floor of the National Assembly.
+“This is stand of the government that PTI and its allies will protect 295-C in the National Assembly and Senate and everywhere,” Noorul Haq Qadari said while responding to speech of the former Prime Minister Shahid Khaqan Abbasi on floor of the National Assembly.

-The minister, however, told the House that the government has nothing to do with the decision of the Supreme Court of Pakistan, which is a prestigious institution.

-ISLAMABAD: The Minister for Religious Affairs, Noorul Haq Qadri, on Monday told the National Assembly that the incumbent government would protect the blasphemy law in the parliament and elsewhere.
+ISLAMABAD: Minister for Religious Affairs Noorul Haq Qadari on Monday told the National Assembly that the incumbent government would protect the blasphemy law in the Parliament and elsewhere.

-“This is stand of the government that PTI and its allies will protect 295-C in the National Assembly and the Senate and everywhere,” Noorul Haq Qadri said while responding to speech of the former Prime Minister Shahid Khaqan Abbasi on the floor of the National Assembly.
+“This is stand of the government that PTI and its allies will protect 295-C in the National Assembly and Senate and everywhere,” Noorul Haq Qadari said while responding to speech of the former Prime Minister Shahid Khaqan Abbasi on floor of the National Assembly.

-The minister, however, told the House that the government has nothing to do with the decision of the Supreme Court of Pakistan, which is a prestigious institution.

 Comments